Eastern Tiger Swallowtail

 Although the coloration of this individual was beige, some caterpillars of the Eastern Tiger Swallowtail are green.
 The white slit opening above its head is the opening where an orange osmeterium is extruded when the caterpillar is disturbed.
 The osmeterium emits an unpleasant odor to ward off predators.

 Males and females have different coloration.
-The male has tiger-like stripes on its forewings and black along the margins of both forewings and hindwings.
+The male has tiger-like stripes on its forewings and black along the margins of both forewings and hind wings.
 It also has a black stripe along the center of its yellow body.
+These characteristics can seen in the photograph below.

-The other color form is black with an extensive area of blue scales on its hindwings.
+The other color form has black wings with an extensive area of blue scales on its hind wings.
 Its abdomen is black.
 This form mimics the Pipevine Swallowtail.
-Since the Pipevine Swallowtail is avoided because it is distasteful to its predators, this female form benefits.
+Since the Pipevine Swallowtail is avoided because it is distasteful to its predators, this female Eastern Tiger Swallowtail is also avoided by predators.

 Males often cluster in large populations on moist ground as shown below.

-Photographs on this page were taken in Ohio.
-Although Eastern Tiger Swallowtails have been seen in the garden, none have been photographed.
+All photographs on this page were taken in Ohio.
+Although Eastern Tiger Swallowtail Butterflies have been seen in the gardens along the Lagoon Trail, they have not yet been photographed for this website.

 Links: